 It is also known as colonics.
-They are safe and gentle infusion of warm filtered water in the rectum for therapeutic cleansing and corrective purposes.
+They are safe and gentle infusions of warm filtered water in the rectum for therapeutic cleansing and corrective purposes.
 The treatments in our clinic use no chemicals or drugs.
-The purpose is to flush accumulated fecal waste, harmful bacteria, intestinal parasites, gas, and mucus from the colon with water only.
+The goal is to flush accumulated fecal waste, harmful bacteria, intestinal parasites, gas, and mucus from the colon with water.

-This is a restorative, painless procedure, which is highly effective and incredibly beneficial.
+This is a restorative, painless, highly effective, and incredibly beneficial procedure.

 What are the benefits?

-Despite daily eliminations, many people are not aware that they may have a bowel problem.
-Very often, the complete length of the colon is impacted with old, hardened fecal matter leaving only a narrow channel of the small, softer feces to pass through.
+Despite daily eliminations, many people are unaware they may have a bowel problem.
+Very often, the complete length of the colon is impacted with old, hardened fecal matter, leaving only a narrow channel of the small, softer feces to pass through.

 Here are just some of the benefits that you will notice:

 · Clearer skin – i.e. acne, eczema

 · Better absorption of water and nutrients – The colon becomes more efficient!

 What to expect during the visit?